 Soga Shôhaku is considered as one of the 'three eccentrics' of the 18th century alongside Itô Jakuchû and Nagasawa Rosetsu.
 As he was a very popular artist, many paintings are attributed to him as this one from the Meiji period.
 This painting has a faked seal - on the original seal the bottom line becomes thicker towards the right.

-'Edo Painting Schools', The Asian Collections Art Gallery of New South Wales 2003, 2003, 236 (colour illus.).
+Jackie Menzies (Editor), The Asian Collections Art Gallery of New South Wales, 'Edo Painting Schools', Sydney, 2003, 236 (colour illus.).

 Japanese Ministry of Foreign Affairs, pre 1963, Tokyo/Japan, Gift of the Japanese Ministry of Foreign Affairs to the Art Gallery of New South Wales 1963.